| They

-may very well be right but try this first - you may save a lot of money.
+may very well be right but try this first - you may save some money.
+Turn

-Turn the AC off and start the car - does it make a noise now?
-If it does,
+the AC off and start the car - does it make a noise now?
+If it does, get

-get someone to switch on the AC whilst you listen carefully - does the
+someone to switch on the AC whilst you listen carefully - does the noise

 If the noise is